For any of you that do not know what scoliosis is here is a quick description:

 That night, I remember going to bed thinking I wouldn’t be able to sleep.
 I thought I was going to be terrified.
 After months of worry, I had figured this would be the ultimate moment of panic and fear.
 But, I slept fine.
 And, when I woke up the next morning – I was calm as can be.

 I suppose part of the calm is knowing that the surgery was inevitable.
 I have always been someone who finds some level of peace in inevitability.
 If I can’t change it, I can’t panic about it.
+Anyone else like that?

-I had two vertebra’s removed, two titanium rods placed along my spine, 12 screws fused to my spine, and parts of my ribs were taken out to surround the rods which would help them fuse and secure to my spine.
+I had two vertebra’s removed, two titanium rods placed along my spine, screws fused to my spine, and parts of my ribs were taken out to surround the rods which would help them fuse and secure to my spine.